clnstrt/cleanstart-containers/Containers/go/sample-project/go-web/README.md

 A modern web interface for SQLite database operations built with **Go**, **Gin**, and **Bootstrap**.

+## 🎯 Objective

+The objective of this project is to build a lightweight, containerized web application in Go that provides a user-friendly interface and REST APIs for performing SQLite database operations.

+## Summary

+This project demonstrates how to combine Go, Gin, SQLite, and Bootstrap to create a modern database management system.
+It offers both a web-based dashboard and API endpoints to manage users—supporting create, read, update, and delete (CRUD) operations—packaged in a Dockerized environment for easy deployment and scalability.

 ## Quick Start - Run Locally

 ### Prerequisites